-Most properties cost tens of thousands of pounds and as lenders expect a chunk of the overall home value as a deposit, many first-time buyers struggle to raise the funds needed.
+Most properties cost tens of thousands of pounds and as mortgage lenders expect a chunk of the overall home value as a deposit, many first-time buyers struggle to raise the funds needed for a deposit.

 This is where a gifted deposit can come in handy.
 If you have family members or friends willing to give you the money needed for your deposit, you may be able to buy your own home sooner.

-When you apply for a mortgage, you will need to pay a deposit towards the purchase.
-The amount you pay upfront is used to pay towards the cost of the property.
+When you apply for a mortgage, you will need to pay a deposit toward the purchase.
+The amount you pay upfront is used to pay toward the cost of the property.
 Depending on you’re loan to value, this is usually between 5% – 25% of the property value.

 What is a gifted deposit?